 In 2020, the work program and budget for the calendar year 2021 was submitted and approved by the DOE.
-The preparation and submission of a new (POD) was delayed due to the COVID-19 pandemic which caused travel restrictions and lockdowns.
+However, the preparation and submission of a new Plan of Development (POD) was delayed due to the COVID-19 pandemic which caused travel restrictions and lockdowns.
 The POD should have been submitted by the 1st Quarter of 2021 for DOE evaluation.
 A request by Manta Oil was made to the DOE for an extension for the submission of the new Cadlao POD.
 The extension request was granted up to December 2021.

-In 2021, MOCL was unable to submit to the DOE a new POD for the shut-in Cadlao Oilfield as well as proof of financial capability.
+In 2021, MOCL was unable to submit to the DOE a new Plan of Development (POD) for the shut-in Cadlao Oilfield as well as proof of financial capability.